pzaino/thecrowler/README.md

 docker build -t <image name> .
 ```

-** Note: ** If you build the CROWler engine docker container, remember to run
+**Note**: If you build the CROWler engine docker container, remember to run
 it with the following docker command (it's required!)

 ```bash
 docker run -it --rm --cap-add=NET_ADMIN --cap-add=NET_RAW crowler_engine
 ```

-** Important Note: ** If you build from source, you still need to build a
+**Important Note**: If you build from source, you still need to build a
 CROWler VDI docker image, that is needed because the CROWler uses a bunch of
 external tools to do its job and all those tools are grouped and built in the
 VDI image (Virtual Desktop Image).